BA Hons, PGCE

 Your interview and portfolio

 We want to see what you’re capable of and how important VFX is to you as a career.
-You can download our portfolio guidelines for BA (Hons) Visual Effects Design and Production to help you prepare.
 You will need to exhibit the skills required for this team-based course and show a commitment to improving your proficiency in the use of 2D and 3D software.
 Having a positive collaborative attitude is just as important as the quality of your portfolio.

 Top tips on how to prepare your portfolio: